 Spoken word, then, appeals to our deepest, most universal needs for truth, creativity and expression.
 It captures the essence of what it means to be human, and also what it means to be free.
 As David Silverberg says, "sometimes we just need to listen to one person with a mic, not a band or a fifteen dollar book of ‘literature.'"
 Sometimes, we just need to return to basics, pure and unrestrained.
 Spoken word does that.

 Shihan Van Clief talking about coming to perform at WORD UP Volume 4 this May 18, 2013 at Terra Kulture, Victoria Island, Lagos Nigeria.
-The show will also feature the best of Nigerian Spoken Word Poets such as Plumbline, Efe Paul, Donna K, Atilola, Olulu, Elisheva, Lumynos, Obii, Enigmatic Olumide, Dolapo and man
+The show will also feature the best of Nigerian Spoken Word Poets such as Plumbline, Efe Paul, Donna K, Atilola, Olulu, Elisheva, Lumynos, Obii, Enigmatic Olumide, Dolapo and many

 WORD UP Volume 4 preview.
 It comes up on May 18, 2013 at Terra Kulture, V/i, Lagos, Nigeria.
 It will feature Naija's A-list Spoken Word Poets, with a special performance by an Internationally renowned Spoken Word Poet.